Trade-Agent/trade-agent-mcp/README.md

 ## Overview

-The Trade Agent MCP Server provides a conversational trading interface for agents.
-It enables natural-language interaction with stock and crypto brokerages—agents can execute trades, query portfolio performance, and surface market insights by sending plain-English requests through the MCP protocol.
+The Trade Agent MCP Server brings stock and crypto trading support to agents.
+It enables natural-language interaction with stock and crypto brokerages—execute trades, query portfolio performance, and surface market insights by sending plain-English requests through the MCP protocol.

+Supports Robinhood, E*TRADE, Coinbase, and Kraken.
+More to be added soon!

-This server is **remote-only**—you don't need to run anything locally to connect.
+This server is **remote** so you don't need to run anything locally to connect.
 Just point your MCP-compatible agent platform to the URL above.

 ---

-## Features
+## Tools

-- 💬 **Natural Language Trade Execution**
+- 💬 **Create Trade**
+  Draft a trade order for review before submitting.
   Example: `"Buy $500 of Apple"` or `"Sell 10 shares of SPY"`

-- 🔐 **Secure Brokerage Integration**
-  Supports Robinhood, E*TRADE, Coinbase, and Kraken.
-More to be added soon!
+- 💬 **Execute Trade**
+  Execute the trade on your brokerage.

+- 💬 **Show Account Details**
+  List your linked brokerages along with their current value and cash balance.
+  Example: `"Show my accounts"`

+- 💬 **Search Asset**
+  Get current price and metadata for any stock or cryptocurrency.
+  Example: `"How's Apple doing?"` or `"What's the price of TSLA?"`

 - 📊 **COMING SOON: Portfolio Queries**
   Example: `"How is my portfolio doing?"` or `"What’s my exposure to tech?"`

 - 🔍 **COMING SOON: Market Queries**
   Example: `"How is Berkshire performing relative to the S&P?"`

+- 🔍 **COMING SOON: Copy Trading**
+  Example: `"Put $1000 in Nancy Pelosi's portfolio."`

 ---